Where to go for San Francisco Comedy (and where to get Discount Tickets)

 The line-up of comic talent offers something for every taste, or lack thereof.
 Sometimes you’ll even see world-reknowned comedians coming back to headline at Cobb’s, including stars like Louis CK, Dave Chappelle, Dave Attell, and Dana Carvey.

-I check frequently for Cobb’s Comedy discount tickets to post here.
+I check frequently for Cobb’s Comedy discount tickets to post here when available.
 (Also, if you’re a Citi cardmember, you can sometimes get pre-sale, preferred, or special ticket offers.)

 Punch Line Comedy Club